 Features of Process Improvement Tools

-Choosing the process improvement tool for your business requires close scrutiny of the features provided by the tool and comparing them against your business requirements.
-There are some essential features that process automation tools must have-
+Choosing the process improvement tool for your business requires scrutiny of the features provided by the tool and comparing them against your business requirements.
+Some essential features process automation tools must have-

 Visual workflow builder – Creating workflow forms must be an easy and quick affair with the automation tool.
 Visual drag-and-drop form builders simplify the process of creating process workflows.

-Document management – Process data needs to be managed in a safe and secure manner.
+Document management – Process data needs to be managed safely and securely.
 Data encryption of crucial process data is a must in automation software.

 Integration – Business systems are typically interdependent.
 Seamless integration of business automation software with other systems is a must-have feature.